 Congratulations, and thanks to current Teesside University students Eddie Rees, Neethu Edwin, Simon Peter Adabor, and Hajra Anjum.
 They represented the institution at a special "virtual" version of the National Union of Students (NUS) National Conference at the end of March, where they had a say in who leads NUS next year and the key policies they will pursue.

-Find out more about the elections results and watch video highlights of the results announcements through tees-su.org.uk/elections.
+Find out more about the results of the election and watch video highlights of the results announcements through tees-su.org.uk/elections.
 We will also be helping you to get to know Elisha better throughout the next few months, too, so keep an eye on our social media and tees-su.org.uk/officers for updates from her before she takes office.

-You probably know by now that we have, regrettably, had to cancel or rearrange all forthcoming events due to health and safety concerns around The Corona Virus.
-This includes everything we had planned for students such as last month's Tees Wear Varsity, The Society and Rep Awards, The Athletic Union Awards at the end of this month, and Final Fling in May while many of our forthcoming external events such as birthday parties, wedding receptions, and awards dinners have either been cancelled or rearranged for a later date when we can hopefully resume our usual service.
+You probably know by now that we have, regrettably, had to cancel or rearrange all upcoming events due to health and safety concerns around The Corona Virus.
+This includes everything we had planned for students such as last month's Tees Wear Varsity, The Society and Rep Awards, Athletic Union Awards at the end of this month, and Final Fling in May.
+Meanwhile, many of our forthcoming external events, such as birthday parties, wedding receptions, and awards dinners, have either been cancelled or rearranged for a later date when we can hopefully resume our usual service.

 At the time of writing, the University still hopes to go ahead with Graduation Week in July, they and your SU will keep all Graduates updated on developments with this as soon as any are confirmed.
 We are also currently still planning to proceed with Freshers 2020 at the end of September, and the programme of day/ evening events will be confirmed through tees-su.org.uk/freshers later this summer.

-Keep up to date with developments on all of our student events through tees-su.org.uk/events, and please send any enquiries about external events to firstname.lastname@example.org.
+Keep up to date with developments on all of our student events through tees-su.org.uk/events.
+Please send any enquiries about external events to email@example.com.

 We cannot wait to welcome you back to our venues and at our events as soon as it is safe to do so!